charalambos/P2C-Clustering/README.md

 - Input files can be generated from LiDAR data using the StructurePointcloud code also provide in a separate repository.

-*IMPORTANT: To use this software, YOU MUST CITE the following in any resulting publication:*
+*IMPORTANT: To use this software, please consider citing the following in any resulting publication:*

 @article{poullis2013framework,
   title={A Framework for Automatic Modeling from Point Cloud Data},